Introduction to Orienteering

-For large group reservations or any questions please call the Outdoor Center at 207.688.6599
+For group and team building reservations fill out an inquiry form here.
+For any other questions please call the Outdoor Center at 207.688.6599

 At a local event, participants copy control points onto their map from a master map.
 After receiving a control description card and a control punch card, they report to the starting table to begin.
 The description card identifies the feature where orienteers will find the control at each check point, and the punch card verifies to the officials that the correct control was found.
 Often, the fastest route between controls is not the shortest route.
 Finding the best route is part of the fun.
 Even if you don’t complete a course, it is important to always check in at the finish so that organizers know you are not lost.

 For the most success, start with a beginner course and work your way up through the skills.
 Courses are color-coded to provide beginners to experts with mental as well as physical challenges.
 Most orienteering meets offer clinics before the competition and will let you try more than one course.

 - White: very easy, 1-1.5k in length, usually follows trail

 - Yellow: easy, 1-2.5k in length, follows trails with some controls off-trail

 - Orange: medium, 2-3k in length, more off-trail controls with route choices

 - Light green: Medium-hard, 3-4k in length, greater use of contours for controls

 - Green: Hard, 3.5-4.5k in length, fine compass and contour reading skills required

 - Blue: Hard, 4.5-6.5k in length, physically demanding